Decide Now or Decide Later?

 Decide Later: Interior book layout

-Please don’t send out your manuscript set on a twee custom page size with gap-toothed margins and leading and a quirky font you think makes your book look just like a professionally produced book layout.
-Editors, designers, literary agents, acquisitions editors, and other publishing pros need to see what you’ve got in a standard presentation that’s easy to read, easy to parse, and easy to work with.
+Please don’t send out your manuscript set to some twee custom page size with gap-toothed leading and a quirky font you think makes your book look “like a book.”
+Editors, literary agents, acquisitions editors, and other publishing pros need to see your work in a standard presentation that’s easy to read, easy to parse, and easy to work with.

-In order to make sure it doesn’t contain any typographical inconsistencies or issues, I’ll strip special formatting and scrutinize it in basic, industry-standard manuscript format.
+In order to make sure your manuscript doesn’t contain any typographical inconsistencies or issues, an editor will strip any special formatting and scrutinize it in basic, industry-standard manuscript format.
 Hang on just a little while longer.
 It won’t be long before you can make your creation look as beautiful as you please.

 Decide Later: The rest of the series

 There are many reasons why your first book should not be part of a series—it’s like trying to start your athletic career at the Olympics.
-I would strongly encourage you to work with a story that’s confined to a single book when you’re getting started.
-A series is harder to write, more expensive to edit, harder to sell, harder to make money from, more demanding to follow up on … It’s a serious handicap for any emerging author.
+I strongly encourage you to confine your story to a standalone title when you’re getting started as a writer.
+A multi-book series is harder to write, more expensive to edit, harder to sell, harder to make money from, and more demanding to follow up on.
+It’s a serious handicap for any emerging author.

 A series can give you impressive sales boosts, but mistakes along the way will be compounded.
-Get several complete manuscripts under your belt before you query or self-publish a novel or launch a series.
+Master the art and craft of writing a complete novel first.
+Get several complete manuscripts under your belt before you try your hand at a series.

 Read more about decisions to make before editing